Have you ever heard people refer to themselves as “Apple people,” “Nike people,” or “Trader Joe’s” people?

 This step is where your brand awareness “score” gets a little murky.
 But these tactics can still help you gauge who and how many people are aware of your brand.
 To measure qualitatively, try:

-- Searching Google and setting up Google Alerts.
 Doing this gets you up to speed with how your brand is being talked about online.
 It will alert you to any news or mentions by third-party press.
 As your brand grows, its internet real estate will expand beyond your website, so keep an eye on that.

-- Social listening.
 Social listening is monitoring social media management tools for organic mentions and engagement.
 Who’s tagging your brand, mentioning it in comments, or using your hashtag in their posts?
 These tools can help you discover that.
 And the more your audience is discussing your brand on social media, the more they’re aware of it.

 These quantitative and qualitative metrics will help you understand your brand awareness among your audience and the general public.
 It’ll never be a perfect number, but keeping your pulse on this measure will help influence campaigns and stay connected to your audience.
 Regardless of how you gauge brand awareness for your company, avoid these common mistakes when measuring brand awareness.